 That's why it has plumped for a £349 price point even with the amount of technology crammed into its headset.
-We suspect it might even be willing to make a loss per device in return for software sales.
+It's certainly an attractive proposition.

-Of all the virtual reality headsets that are coming out this year, PlayStation VR won't be the most technologically advanced or even be best supported in software terms.
-It will though be the one that will have the most eyes on - both figuratively and literally.
+Of all the virtual reality headsets that are coming out this year, PlayStation VR won't be the most technologically advanced or even best supported in software terms initially.
+But it will be the one that will have the most eyes on - both figuratively and literally.

 That's because, rather than aim at a dedicated minority, it is designed for the biggest majority in gaming at present.
 PS4 fans are many and varied.